The Purple Haze

 Book One in The Western Lands and All That Really Matters

-Get The Purple Haze today and dive into the freshest fantasy series in years.
+Buy The Purple Haze and dive into this fun, fresh fantasy series.

 I enjoyed the innocent humour while reading The Purple Haze.
 A lot of YA authors stretch themselves to write innuendos, roasts, or other inappropriate jokes, but Einspruch just wrote what was natural.
 There are a lot of plays-on-words (champignon vs. champion), bizarre stories (losing an eye and a kidney in a freak kumquat harvest), and ridiculous word choices (spangly bits).
 This book could easily be considered too juvenile to be funny for teenagers, but I enjoyed the break from all of the awfully written sex jokes.

 I was also able to connect to these characters very easily for two reasons.
 One, Einspruch (although not right away) described them and showed the readers who they were.
 There was a range of character types and personalities, which opened up for more people finding a person they enjoy reading about.
 Two, there are a lot of “experiences” or “situations” that I share with the characters, including speaking French and having OCD.
 There are a lot of random French words in The Purple Haze, and because I speak French, I find it even funnier.
 I also see myself in Eloise a lot because of her OCD tendencies, such as “knowing when something is just right.”
 The numbers in the library “just make sense.”
 I noticed these habits right away and connected with Eloise, which made engaging with the text easier.

 Wonderful witty new world full of engaging characters to explore

 This is not your mama’s fairy tale adventure – this is more like a trip down the rabbit hole where up isn’t always up and you never know what is going to happen next.